Roasted whole carrots with olive oil, a delicious and simple carrot side dish.

-Peel the carrots or scrub them very well if they are organic and the peel looks fine.
-Make sure to dry them very well.
+- Peel the carrots or scrub them very well if they are organic and the peel looks fine.
+Make sure to dry them well with kitchen paper.

-Pour the olive oil on top and rub the carrots well until they are all coated in oil and spices.
+- Pour the olive oil on top and rub the carrots well until they are all coated in oil and spices, if using (see blog post for suggestions).
 Sprinkle with salt and pepper.
-You can use other spices as well, see above (the blog post) for suggestions.

-Remove the foil, shake the pan and continue roasting the carrots for 10 further minutes.
+- Remove the foil, shake the pan and continue roasting the carrots for 10 minutes more.
 Turn the carrots in the pan or shake the pan again and continue roasting the carrots until done to your liking, about 6-7 extra minutes in my case.

-The cooking time will greatly depend on the size of the carrots, your oven and your personal taste.
-I like crunchier roasted carrots and I find that thinnish carrots are done to my liking after this period of cooking time without foil, but you can cook them for a longer time, if you prefer them to be softer.
+- The cooking time will greatly depend on the size of the carrots, your oven and your personal taste.
+I like crunchier roasted carrots and I find that rather thin whole carrots are done to my liking after this period of cooking time without foil, but you can cook them for a longer time, if you prefer them to be softer.